Guide to Taxation in Malaysia

 Acquisition of Property

 For any acquisition of property, there will be an acquirer and a disposer.
-Each of these parties has a different roles to play.
+Each of these parties has a different role to play.

 Withholding by Acquirer